Egg Salad

 Egg salad doesn’t get enough credit or attention, if you ask me.

+My theory is that it’s like brussels sprouts.
 Brussels sprouts were the most hated vegetable for a long time, until the tides turned in recent years as people discovered that they just need to be cooked the right way instead of being boiled to death.

-If you have 10 minutes to spare, I recommend using homemade mayonnaise for the best flavor, but Sir Kensington’s is a good store-bought option as well.
+Be choosy about your mayo – I’ve tried and compared several brands of mayonnaise and some are fantastic while others are downright revolting.
+Use one that tastes delicious to you.
+If you have 10 minutes to spare, I recommend using homemade mayonnaise for the best flavor, but Sir Kensington’s and Kewpie are good store-bought options as well.

 Now it’s time to add all the freshness and flavor.